-- 1. Review and report on the quarterly and annual financial statements of the authority. - 2 Consider and make recommendations to the authority for the proposed Revenue and Capital Budgets and medium term financial plans. - 3 Consider any changes in the budget allocations arising from changes in strategic policies and service plans. - 4 Consider any proposals for growth or budget reductions. - 5 Consider the revenue and capital budgets, medium term financial plan, council tax levels and associated information prior to approval by the Fire Authority. - 6 Consider Treasury Management policy and strategy and on-going performance. - 7 Consider value for money reviews and indicators. - 8 Champion the development of conditions of service of staff through the implementation and maintenance of HR strategies
+- 1. Review and report on the quarterly and annual financial statements of the authority. - 2.
+Consider and make recommendations to the authority for the proposed Revenue and Capital Budgets and medium term financial plans. - 3.
+Consider any changes in the budget allocations arising from changes in strategic policies and service plans. - 4.
+Consider any proposals for growth or budget reductions. - 5.
+Consider the revenue and capital budgets, medium term financial plan, council tax levels and associated information prior to approval by the Fire Authority. - 6.
+Consider Treasury Management policy and strategy and on-going performance. - 7.
+Consider value for money reviews and indicators. - 8.
+Champion the development of conditions of service of staff through the implementation and maintenance of HR strategies

-- 9 Review and make recommendations upon the terms and conditions of employment of the Chief Executive and Deputies - 10 Considering written reports submitted by the service on policy and matters relating to terms and conditions of employees. - 11 Consider equality and diversity issues as they affect the Authority. - 12 Assist in maintaining good employment relations in the interests of providing the highest level of service to residents of County Durham and Darlington and make recommendations to the Authority as to how employment relations could be improved.
+- 9. Considering written reports submitted by the service on policy and matters relating to terms and conditions of employees. - 10.
+Consider equality and diversity issues as they affect the Authority. - 11.
+Assist in maintaining good employment relations in the interests of providing the highest level of service to residents of County Durham and Darlington and make recommendations to the Authority as to how employment relations could be improved.

-3. The Performance Policy and Review Committee
+3. The Performance, Policy and Review Committee